DashAISoftware/DashAI/README.rst

     $ yarn start

-If you want to use a test database and not the backend, you can run on another terminal
+If you want to launch the front-end test server (without launching the backend) with dummy data, run:

 .. code:: bash